 Reward = 12 * ((20% * $25) + (20% * $25)) = $120

 ROI = (LTV – Reward) / Reward = ($650 – $120)/($120) = 4.4

-If your ROI is over 1, congratulations, your reward program should most likely be profitable.
+If your ROI is over 1, congratulations, your referral program should be profitable.
 If you score under 1, you should tweak the reward in order to score over 1.
-Also remember that when you implement a customer referral program each customer becomes more valuable, because they will now help you find new customers.
+Also remember that when you implement a customer referral program, each customer becomes more valuable, because they will now in turn help you find new customers.

 So what should my next steps be?